intmus/intas19-20/_31-putting-it-all-together/dictation4.md

 ---
 layout: chapter
-title: Comprehensive Review of Seventh Chords
+title: Comprehensive Review of Compound Seventh Chords
 ---

 ### Review of Solfege and Function